cirruselli/Data-Centric-Development-Milestone-Project/README.md

 **Add offspring page**
 The "add offspring" page is only visible for a registered and logged in user.
-To add an offspring the page has a form to fill out with the following options: name, birth year, gender, father, mother, breed, country, owner and achievements.
+To add an offspring the page has a form to fill out with the following fields: name, birth year, gender, father, mother, breed, country, owner and achievements.
-There is a dropdown list for the option "father" to eliminate misspelling or adding of another stallion.
+There is a dropdown list for the field "father" to eliminate misspelling or adding of another stallion.

 - ### Existing Features
     - Homepage - allows users to follow statistics for the stallions